The Town of Medfield has been asked to support a move to create a rail line from Worcester to Gillette Stadium in Foxboro.

 Residents John Harney, Bill Massaro, and John Thompson stressed the importance of acknowledging the severity of the contamination and expressed frustration the town has yet to come up with re-use proposals for the property.

-Harney said that recent comments by Sullivan in the press that downplayed the severity of contamination did the town a disservice.
+Harney said that that downplayed the severity of contamination did the town a disservice.
 Thompson assured the selectmen the contamination is serious and covers three acres, 12 feet deep.

 Selectman Mark Fisher said the property is owned by the state, not the town, therefore it would be out of order for the town to suggest how the property is re-used.
 Harney, Massaro and Thompson strongly disagreed and urged selectmen to make suggestions in short order.